SK-EID/smart-id-java-client/README.md

 // validate sessions state is completed if ("COMPLETE".equalsIgnoreCase(sessionStatus.getState())) {
-    // validate sessions status result and map session status to authentication response DynamicLinkAuthenticationResponse response = DynamicLinkAuthenticationResponseMapper.from(sessionStatus);
+    // validate sessions status result and map session status to authentication response AuthenticationResponse response = AuthenticationResponseMapper.from(sessionStatus);
     // if sessions end result is something else than OK then exception will be thrown, otherwise continue to next step

-    // validate certificate value and signature and map it to authentication identity AuthenticationIdentity authenticationIdentity = AuthenticationResponseValidator.from(response, "randomChallenge");
+    // validate certificate value and signature and map it to authentication identity, uses certificate level QUALIFIED as default.
+    AuthenticationIdentity authenticationIdentity = AuthenticationResponseValidator.from(response, "randomChallenge");
 }
 ```